lc-soft/LCUI/README.md

 LCUI is a personal project, its main purpose is to allow author to easily develop simple GUI applications, what is "simple"? it means fewer features, for example:

 - No hardware acceleration, graphics rendering inefficient.
-- Cannot select text and copy it on interface.
+- Cannot select text and copy it on user interface.
 - Cannot use CTRL+C to copy content, and cannot use CTRL+V to paste content to input box.
-- Cannot use the Input Method Engine to input non-ASCII characters, ike Chinese, Japanese, etc.
+- Cannot use the Input Method Engine to input non-ASCII characters, like Chinese, Japanese, etc.
 - rounded corners border is not supported on this version.
 - Layout system is simple, grid and table layout is not supported.
 - No English documents, it is hard to use.